Nutrition and Dietetics (DPD Program)

 Mission & Overview

 As the scope of dietetics broadens, teaching activities and learning activities should provide students with a strong foundation in liberal arts and sciences, technology and information systems, food science, food service management, and nutrition.
 The Nutrition and Dietetics program is designed to provide students with a culturally versatile education that prepares them to promote the nutrition and well-being of individuals and groups in a variety of settings.
-Students may pursue a Bachelor of Science Degree in Nutrition and Dietetics, also known as the Didactic Program in Dietetics (DPD) program, or a Master of Science Degree in Nutrition and Dietetics.
-Collectively, the knowledge and experiences obtained from the programs will equip graduates with the tools and skills required to promote the nutrition and well-being of individuals and groups in a variety of settings and confidently fulfill jobs in food service, community nutrition, and dietetics
+Students may pursue a Bachelor of Science Degree in Nutrition and Dietetics, also known as the Didactic Program in Dietetics (DPD) program.
+Collectively, the knowledge and experiences obtained from the programs will equip graduates with the tools and skills required to confidently fulfill jobs in food service, community nutrition, and dietetics

 Goals and Objectives